Photography and environment in Iceland

 Age range: 18 and over

-The fee includes transportation from the meeting point to the project site on the first day and one trip combined with the trash collection activity (Hot River or Reykjanes).
+The fee includes transportation from the meeting point to the project site on the first day and the Hot River Hike or trip to the Reykjanes peninsula.

 The extra fee is intended to support the local host of the project.
 It can either be transferred in advance via bank transfer, or paid in cash on arrival.